flint-bot/flint/README.md

 });

-// define express path for incoming webhooks app.post('/flint', webhook(flint));
+// define express path for incoming webhooks
+// This is not necessary if webhookUrl is not set in the config app.post('/flint', webhook(flint));

 // start express server
+// This is not necessary if webhookUrl is not set in the config
-var server = app.listen(config.port, function () {
+// unless the bot uses express for other reasons var server = app.listen(config.port, function () {
   flint.debug('Flint listening on port %s', config.port);
 });